azerpas/bourso-api/README.md

 ./bourso-cli config
 ```
 The password will be asked each time you run the app to avoid storing it in a file.

+⚠️ Signing in with a different IP address than the ones you usually use will trigger a security check from Bourso.
+You'll have to complete the MFA (Multi-Factor Authentication) process to log in successfully.

 ### Get your accounts
 ```